kovach/web2/docs/live.md

 In each, the label is written first, followed by the tuple's *arguments*.
 A tuple pattern occuring in a program may refer to variables; otherwise arguments will be literal values, which may be strings, integers, or unique identifiers, also called *nodes*.
+We sometimes write relations along with their arity, for instance `cons/3`, as in prolog.

 A program operates on a *database*, which is a time-varying multiset of tuples.
 Tuples are optionally annotated with a value, used to support a sort of logic programming, described later.
+A program is given by a set of *datalog* rules.

 By datalog, we mean a family of languages
 [[Abiteboul, Vianu 1991](http://www.sciencedirect.com/science/article/pii/002200009190032Z)]